Skip to content

 • Verbose writing style needs copyediting

-Here are four different ways to slim down a white paper that’s too bulky.
+Here are four ways to slim down a white paper that’s too bulky.
 And all these tips will help make your white paper more effective.

-Are you trying to appeal to prospects at every point on their customer journey?
+Are you trying to appeal to prospects at every point on their customer journey: start, middle, and end?
+Can you focus on just one part of the journey?

 Are there any side issues you can drop?